Pear Cut Rings: Elegant, Unique, and Timeless Guide

 How Can You Choose the Perfect Pear-Cut Ring?

-4. Consider Halo or Side Stones: Consider a halo or side stones.
-Halos help to make the center stone larger and sparkling.
-Side stones make a more elaborate, more massive design.
-Such options make the ring more personal and enhance the overall effect.
+4. Consider a Halo or Side Stones: Halos make the center stone look larger and brighter, and side stones build a richer, more elaborate design.
+Either option personalizes the ring and raises its presence.

 How Do You Care for and Maintain a Pear-Cut Ring?